rareweave/subaccounts/README.md

 ### makeSubaccount

-the `makeSubaccount` method returns the Sub account transaction
+the `makeSubaccount` method returns the JWK of the subwallet, and the tx needed to store on Arweave

 ```js
 async makeSubaccount(address, app);